zodimo/TicTacToeWithBettingOnChain/docs/game-play/game2-tie.md

 const tx8Move = new Move(Row.ROW_A, Column.Col_3);
 const tx8UtxoId = sendMakeMoveCommandToScriptTransaction(player1Wallet, tx8Move, scriptAddress, scriptFile, tx7UtxoId);
 // the script will wait for the utxoid to appear on the recipient address;
 ```

 ## TX9

-Any player van claim the tie and will pay the feed for the locked value
+Any wallet can initiate the request for the locked value to be paid out.
+This wallet will also pay the fee.
-to be distributed evenly.
+The transaction will distribute the value evenly between the playing wallets.

 ```typescript
 // signature